 Being vaccinated against shingles may not prevent illness.
 However, the Centers for Disease Control and Prevention (CDC) reports that it may reduce the risk of developing shingles by more than 50 percent.
 The Mayo Clinic also reports that it may reduce the severity and duration of symptoms in people who do elect to be vaccinated and who then go on to develop shingles.

-Vaccination for shingles may also not prevent one from developing postherpetic neuralgia, a condition of severe pain that persists after the shingles rash has cleared.
-However, the CDC reports that vaccination reduces one's risk of developing postherpetic neuralgia by up to 67 percent.
+Vaccination for shingles may also not prevent you from developing postherpetic neuralgia, a condition of severe pain that persists after the shingles rash has cleared.
+However, the CDC reports that vaccination reduces your risk of developing postherpetic neuralgia by up to 67 percent.

 The CDC and Mayo Clinic report that the side effects of the shingles vaccine include a reaction at the injection site.
 This may involve redness, swelling, pain or itching.
 The other common side effect is headache.